fhellwig/pkgfinder/README.md

 `relative ` function are similar to their  `path` module counterparts, using the `directory` as their first argument.

+The `arg` parameter is optional.
+If it is supplied, then it must either be a module object or a string.

-If no argument is supplied, the starting directory is the directory of the `require.main.filename` property.
-If it is a module, then the directory of the `filename` property is used.
-Finally, if it is a string, then that string is assumed to be the starting directory.
+- If no argument is supplied, the starting directory is the directory of the `require.main.filename` property.
+- If it is a module object, then the directory of the `filename` property is used.
+- If it is a string, then that string is assumed to be the starting directory.

 In all cases, if a `package.json` file is found in that directory, then it is used.
 Otherwise, the parent directory is searched.
 The search for a